TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/fae_gui.md

-The "Scene hierarchy" is very similar to "Selection hierarchy", with a few differences:
+The "Scene hierarchy" is very similar to "Selection hierarchy" (Alt+S), with a few differences:

 - It always lists ALL existing flavours and entities.